oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/ConfiguringDockerContainer.md

 ```
 [Default]
 #Mandatory Fields
-#Friendly name for the Customer Tenancy eg: gctenancy; The generated .auto.tfvars will be prefixed with this customer name
+#Friendly name for the Customer Tenancy eg: demotenancy; The generated .auto.tfvars will be prefixed with this customer name
 customer_name=
 tenancy_ocid=
 fingerprint=